MyNameisKaveh/telegram-bio-events-bot/README.md

 sdk: docker
 app_port: 7860 # Port your app's health check server listens on
 pinned: false
-# license: mit # Uncomment and choose a license if you wish
 ---

 # Telegram Event Aggregator Bot